Estimating the amount of paint you will need to paint your house is not an exact science.

 For larger rooms, add whatever paint is needed while smaller rooms will need less.
 This should give you a rough amount.

-How Much Paint Do I Need for Exteriors?
+How Much Paint Do You Need for Exteriors?

 Generally speaking, exterior walls are usually easier to calculate the amount of paint needed compared to interiors.